1111 Warwick Road, Birmingham, B27 6RA

 When the Bank commenced on September 1st 1919, Acocks Green was open for business on Monday, Friday, and Saturday Evenings at 18:00

-to 19:30.The premises used were the old Police Station situated on the Warwick Road, opposite Dudley Park Road.
+to 19:30.The premises used were the old Police Station situated on the Warwick Road, opposite Dudley Park Road, the Bank using one

 The Lord Mayor (Alderman Percival Bower) presided over the opening ceremony of the new branch on June 27th 1925.
 Councillor Appleby